Luka-Personal/Python-Quiz-page/README.md

 # Python-Quiz-page
-Just a medium size project, We made for University Homework.
+Just a medium size project we made for University Homework.